AllenShanglunChi/Day-15-Coffee-Machine-Project/README.md

 # Day-15-Coffee-Machine-Project
-First project on charming PyCharm.
+The first project on charming PyCharm.